mcpa-stlouis/hack-the-arch/README.md

   **password**
 * **Important**: It is highly advised that you immediately change the admin credentials post-deployment
+  * While any user may be made an admin, it can only be done manually in the database.
+This is to prevent privilege escalation through the web interface.
 * For other deployment options, keep reading...

 Docker